artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 > my house a shambles!
 You should be ashamed yourselves,
 > mortified in the face of neighbors living round about!
 > Fear the gods' wrath---before they wheel in outrage
-> and make these crimes recoil on your heads.
+> and make these crimes recoil on your heads."
 (2.57-67)
 > =

 And when the towns people refuse to do anything, Telemachus escalates to the third authority---the gods: